Skip to content

 During the ceremony a souvenir record is signed by parents, supporting adults and the celebrant.

-Can other children be included at the same ceremony?
+Other children at the same ceremony

 Only children who belong to the same family unit can be included in a specific naming ceremony.
 Members of your extended family can arrange for a separate ceremony to take place at the same venue on the same day, but not at the same time.

-Who can arrange a naming ceremony?
+Who can arrange a naming ceremony

 The child's parents or anyone else who has parental responsibility or legal guardianship of the child can make arrangements for a naming ceremony.
 Parents can be married or unmarried.
 Please note, you must produce the birth certificate(s) when booking the ceremony.